fmetivier/pyPG/Readme.md

 ### table defs

-he field names should be easy to catch hopefully. pyPG is not (yet) a project management software so the tables have been kept simple (for now).
+The field names should be easy to catch hopefully. pyPG is not (yet) a project management software so the tables have been kept simple (for now).

 #### projects
 | Field   | Type         | Null | Key | Default | Extra          |